The Evolution of MUTCD

 The importance of the AASHO report is that it became the basis for the first guidebook, Manual and Specifications for the Manufacture, Display, and Erection of U.S. Standard Road Markers and Signs, in 1927.
 However, this manual addressed only use and design for signs on rural roads.
 Following a national survey of existing traffic control devices, the Manual on Street Traffic Signs, Signals, and Markings was published to address urban traffic control devices.
 This manual corresponded with the AASHO rural manual, except that material also addressed traffic signals, pavement markings, and safety zones.
 The manual also allowed smaller signs in urban areas, and the STOP sign was modified to allow red letters on a yellow background.

 It was immediately apparent that having two different manuals simply confused the attempt to standardize traffic control devices.
 Thus in 1932, AASHO and NCSHS formed the first Joint Committee on Uniform Traffic Control Devices (JC).
 In 1935, the first MUTCD was published.
 More accurately, it was mimeographed.
 The demand for the manual was so great, that a printed version was published in 1937.
-In comparison to the Millennium Edition, the 1937 printed version was only166 pages; content was separated into four parts that addressed signs, markings, signals, and islands.
+The 1937 printed version was only166 pages; content was separated into four parts that addressed signs, markings, signals, and islands.

 The 1935 edition set the standard for types of signs by classifying them as regulatory, warning, or guide signs.
 Regulatory signs were black on white rectangles (except the STOP sign was black on yellow or yellow on a red octagon); diamond-shaped slow-type signs warned drivers to slow down; signs that cautioned were square.
 The manual also promoted using symbols on signs because nighttime roadway illumination was becoming more common.

 The 1935 MUTCD also defined some pavement markings.
-For example, centerlines were required only on approaches to hill crests with a clear view of less than 500 feet (152 m), short-radius curves, curves with restricted view, or pavements wider than 40 feet (12 m).
+For example, centerlines were required only on approaches to hill crests with a clear view of less than 500 feet, short-radius curves, curves with restricted view, or pavements wider than 40 feet.
 Acceptable colors for centerlines were white, yellow, or black, depending on which provided the greatest contrast.
 It also supplied much-needed clarification on the number, color, and meaning of signal indications.
 The 3-color signal was adopted as the standard for signal lenses.

 In November 1935, the first edition of MUTCD was approved as an American Standard.